katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 As mentioned above, in scene 0, I have one annotation that appears after a 3 second delay.
 This change in annotation within a scene is meant to allow the user to first review the graph as a whole then have their attention drawn to the area I want them to focus on.

+I also have a description box that accompanies each scene to give the user additional details about the visual narrative.
+This description box is also an affordance for interactivity in scene 5.

 > [Click here to go back to the table of contents.](#table-of-contents)

 ## Parameters